 The study aims to quantify the extent and nature of special educational needs which are experienced by pupils in mainstream schools.
 It will help us to improve the support which is provided to schools by the EPS and other EA services.
 Methodology of study

-The school SENCo (Special Educational Needs Coordinator) or Principal will complete 3 online questionnaires on behalf of the school during March 2022, which will capture general school information.
+The school SENCo (Special Educational Needs Co-ordinator) or Principal will complete 3 online questionnaires on behalf of the school during March 2022, which will capture general school information.
 They will also capture anonymised data about the types of SEN experienced by pupils and the type of support that is needed by pupils with SEN. These questionnaires will be completed by the school online.
 All information entered by the school will be stored on a private Microsoft Form linked to a private Microsoft Teams channel.
 It will be password protected, with only the research team having access to it.

 Data protection/GDPR